 Smoke Signals (restaurant)

 Located on the main strip, Smoke Signals has an amazing porch that overlooks Mirror Lake.
 You might need to wait up to an hour for a table near the Lake, but it’s worth it.
-Put your name down and then explore the shops and bars in the area as you wait.
+Put your name down and then explore the shops and bars in the area as you wait, or add yourself to the online waitlist before arriving for a table.
 Quality smoked meats!
 Order their mac & cheese as a side.

 Zig Zags (bar)